SamanehGhanipourDS/Olympic/README.md

-# Olympic My name is Samaneh
+# Olympic My name is Sama
+What is your name